ligerfotis/mvitac/README.md

 [Project Website](https://sites.google.com/view/mvitac/home)

 This repository contains the implementation for training and evaluating the MVitAC model.
 The model is trained using contrastive learning on the Calandra dataset.
-The code is developed and tested on **Ubuntu 22.04** with **Python 3.10**.
+The code was developed and tested on **Ubuntu 22.04** with **Python 3.10**.
 ## Overview

 1. **mvitac.ipynb**: This notebook contains the procedures for pretraining the MViTac model using contrastive learning.
 It covers configuration setup, model architecture, training, and evaluation.